Renault 5: Renault 5 GT Turbo

 A "hot hatch" version, the GT Turbo, was introduced in February 1985.
 It used a modified four-cylinder, eight-valve Cléon 1397 cc engine, a pushrod unit dating back to the 1962 original (in 1108 cc form).
 It was turbocharged with an air-cooled Garrett T2 turbocharger.
 Weighing a mere 850 kg, and producing 115 PS, the GT Turbo had an excellent power-to-weight ratio, permitting it to accelerate from a standstill to 60 mi/h in 7.5 seconds.

-To differentiate it from the standard 5, it came with plastic side skirts.
+It came with plastic side skirts to differentiate it from the standard 5.
 Turbo lag was an issue, along with poor hot starting, and was considered rather difficult to control.
 The same engine was used in the Renault 9 and 11 Turbos.
-The regular 43 L fuel tank was considered too small for the Turbo and a 7 L supplementary tank was installed at the rear left of the car, and the 5 GT Turbo also received an oil cooler.
+The regular 43 L fuel tank was considered too small for the Turbo, and a 7 L supplementary tank was installed at the rear left of the car, and the 5 GT Turbo also received an oil cooler.
 Suspension upgrades also meant that the ride height was lowered by 38 mm in front while a new rear "four-bar" suspension, with a 31 mm wider track, lowered the rear of the car by 32 mm.
 The car's steering, at 3 1/4 turns from lock to lock, was also faster than the regular cars.
 Disc brakes on all four wheels with ventilated rotors on the front.
 The aerodynamic 5.5-inch wide aluminium wheels were similar to those of the Renault Alpine V6 GT.

 In 1987, the facelifted Phase II was launched.
 Major changes in the Phase II version included installing watercooling to the turbocharger, aiding the Phase I's oil-cooled setup, which extended the life of the turbo.
 It also received a new ignition system which permitted it to rev 500 rpm higher.
-These changes boosted engine output up to over 120 PS.
-Externally, the car was revamped, with changes (including new bumpers and arches) that reduced the car's drag coefficient from 0.36 to 0.35.
-Giving Phase II a 0–100 km/h time of 7.5 seconds.
+These changes boosted engine output to over 120 PS.
+Externally, the car was revamped, with changes (including new bumpers and arches) that reduced the car's drag coefficient from 0.36 to 0.35—giving Phase II a 0–100 km/h time of 7.5 seconds.
 In 1989 the GT Turbo received a new interior, and in 1990 the special edition Raider model (available only in metallic blue, with different interior and wheels) was launched.
-In late 1991 the Renault 5 GT Turbo was discontinued, superseded by the Clio 16V and the Clio Williams.
+In late 1991, the Renault 5 GT Turbo was discontinued and superseded by the Clio 16V and the Clio Williams.

-The Renault 5 GT Turbo's victory in the 1989 Rallye Côte d'Ivoire remains the only overall WRC victory for a Group N car.
+The Renault 5 GT Turbo's 1989 Rallye Côte d'Ivoire victory remains the only overall WRC victory for a Group N car.